- What is Macroeconomics?

-- Secondly, nominal gross domestic product doesn’t take inflation into effect.
+- Secondly, the nominal gross domestic product doesn’t take inflation into effect.

-Let’s now look at how we can calculate nominal GDP.
+Let’s now look at how we can calculate the nominal GDP.

 - Let’s say that a country named “T” produces 1000 kilogram of mangoes in 2015.
 The price per kilogram is $10.
 That means, in 2015, the GDP is $10,000.